zakuArbor/proxyAuth/doc/week03/Arslan_Log_Week3.md

 [sudo] password for arslan:
 Acct mgmt
 ```
-* Then change this line `ExecStart=/usr/lib/bluetooth/bluetoothd` to `ExecStart=/usr/lib/bluetooth/bluetoothd --compat`
+* Then change this line from `ExecStart=/usr/lib/bluetooth/bluetoothd` to `ExecStart=/usr/lib/bluetooth/bluetoothd --compat`
-* Restart the blietooth like this and change the permission
+* Restart the Bluetooth and change the permission
 ```
 $ sudo systemctl daemon-reload
 $ sudo systemctl restart bluetooth
 $ sudo chmod 777 /var/run/sdp
 ```
-*  Now connected the device again.
-Connection successful, able to recieve the hellow world message from the andorid app.
+*  Now connect the device again.
+Connection successful, able to recieve the [Hello World!] message from the Andorid App.
 ```$ ./a.out
 Registering UUID 00001101-0000-1000-8000-00805f9b34fb
 accepted connection from 50:46:5D:1F:74:E6